 This introduces students to a broad selection of medical career specialties.
-Developed by the American Association of Medical Colleges, this interactive considerations for a medical specialty early in medical school.
+Developed by the American Association of Medical Colleges, this interactive program provides information on selecting a medical specialty through an evaluation worksheet to assist with guiding the student in considerations for a medical specialty early in medical school.
 1 credit